citi-hackaton/backend/docs/QRPP_ARCH.md

 ### POST /updateTransactionStatus

-Used to confirm/reject the transaction by *SESSION_ID*.
+Used to confirm/reject the transaction by *TRANSACTION_ID*.

 BANK API -> SERVER (QRPP)